htrc/htrc-feature-reader/README.md

 HTRC-Features
 =============

-Tools for working with HTRC Feature Extraction files
+Tools for working with HTRC Extracted Features files

+_This toolset is undergoing a large overhaul.
+If you want to try it before the upcoming release, use the experimental branch.
+To get the newest updates when using the experimental branch, install with `python setup.py develop` so that `git pull` updates will also update your install._

 ## Installation